docker/docs/install/system-requirements.md

 ## Software requirements

-To install DTR, all nodes must have:
+To install DTR on a node, that node node must be part of a Docker Universal Control Plane 1.1 cluster.

 <!-- TODO check these
 * x.x GB of RAM
 * x.x GB of available disk space
 -->

-* One of the supported operating systems installed:
-  * RHEL 7.0, 7.1
-  * Ubuntu 14.04 LTS
-  * CentOS 7.1
-  * SUSE Linux Enterprise 12
-* Linux kernel version 3.10 or higher
-* CS Docker Engine version 1.10 or higher
-* Docker Universal Control Plane 1.1 or higher

 ## Ports used

-When installing DTR on a host, make sure the following ports are open:
+When installing DTR on a node, make sure the following ports are open on that
+node:

 | Direction | Port | Purpose                                                                          |
 |:---------:|:-----|:---------------------------------------------------------------------------------|